-The ultimate nature getaway out of the three.
+The ultimate nature-based getaway out of the three.

 This is the place to confuse Australia and Austria as these hills may as well be alive with the sound of music as Balingup has some of the most spectacular scenery in the region.
 Rolling green hills dominate the landscape and the best place to take stock of it all from Balingup Heights Hilltop Forest Cottages

 Balingup isn’t all innocent.
-Oh no, it is also possibly one of the south-west’s quirkiest towns.
-Yes, even more so than cow-deck Cowaramup!
+Oh no, it is also possibly one of the South West’s quirkiest towns.
+Yes, even more so than cow-decked Cowaramup!
 Below the mist right at the foothills, the town is decked with scarecrows that appear to have an ever-changing wardrobe, showing off the town’s fun-natured spirit.

 Before saying Bon Voyage to Balingup, tucker into an award-winning pie at The Mushroom @ 61, right on the main strip.
-Their hearty pies are sure to fuel you for the adventures that await exploring Golden Valley Tree Park – WA’s largest arboretum set on 60 acres and home to over 3000 trees, some over a century old.
-The park has over 500 tree species from around the world so you can get your fix of forests-from-all-four-corners.
+Their hearty pies are sure to fuel you for the adventures that await exploring Golden Valley Tree Park –WA’s largest arboretum set on 60 acres and home to over 3000 trees, some over a century old.
+The park has over 500 tree species from around the world so you can get your fix of forests from all corners of the world.

 Balingup Heights Hilltop Forest Cottages – six cottages across 46-acres of natural bushland just 1.5km from town.